ulule/limiter/README.md

     panic(err)
 }

-// Or use a in-memory store with a goroutine which clear expired keys every 30 seconds store := limiter.NewMemoryStore("prefix_for_keys", 30*time.Second)
+// Or use a in-memory store with a goroutine which clears expired keys every 30 seconds store := limiter.NewMemoryStore("prefix_for_keys", 30*time.Second)

 // Then, create the limiter instance which takes the store and the rate as arguments.